 The Santa Fe Food Policy Council is devoted to creating and maintaining a regional food system that provides safe and nutritious food at reasonable prices to all residents, particularly those in need.

 The Santa Fe Food Policy Council was established by a joint resolution from the City of Santa Fe and Santa Fe County.
-The resolution sets forth the following vision for the Santa Fe food system:

 Why the Need?

 The Council has held community conversations and focus groups with seniors at City and County senior centers to hear from them directly about the needs and challenges related to food and food access.
-Also collected are statistics related to hunger and how many residents get support from local food banks or shelters.
+Also collected have been statistics related to hunger and how many residents get support from local food banks or shelters.

 This year, the Council published Planning for Santa Fe’s Food Future: Querencia, a Story of Food, Farming, and Friends,” We talked with community members to collect information which helped us direct our efforts and ensure that our work upholds the priorities determined by our community.
 Through this process we aimed to promote equity and sustainability within our food system that will help improve our community’s relationship with food on collective and individual levels.